edonisraci94/gpt-oss-20b-tars/README.md

 This project uses OpenAI’s **gpt-oss-20b** model (pulled at runtime via Ollama).
 Model license: Apache 2.0 — see Hugging Face’s LICENSE.
 Model card: OpenAI’s gpt-oss model card.
 No model weights are distributed here.

+## Trademark Disclaimer: “OpenAI” and “TARS” are trademarks owned by their respective entities.
+This project is independently developed and not affiliated with OpenAI or the creators of Interstellar.

 # Local OpenAI gpt-oss-20b voice assistant (TARS-style)